 The best thing about Scout is that you are free to add sensors as you need it.
-Price: The Scout Hub sells for $129 (For the latest prices and discounts, check here), the Access Sensor for $29, the Door Panel for $69, and the Motion Sensor for $49.
+Price: The Scout Hub (For the latest prices and discounts, check here), the Access Sensor, the Door Panel, and the Motion Sensor are sold on Amazon.

 Waxman leakSmart Valve

 Save your home from flooding with the Waxman leakSmart Valve.
 The device uses water sensors that will automatically shut off your home’s water valves when it gets wet.